richi3f/pokemon-gourmet/README.md

 ## How to run

-To get a sandwich recipe from the command line, run the `gourmet`command.
+To get sandwich recipes from the command line, run the `gourmet`command.

 ```bash
 gourmet title,fairy encounter,fairy humungo,ghost